 Get started with New Relic for Java.

-Note: Chris Hansen wrote the original version of this post.
+Note: This post was originally published on April 4, 2014 and was last updated August 9, 2019.
+Chris Hansen wrote the original version of this post.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.